MadBomber/a2a/docs/index.md

 Welcome to **A2A**, a Ruby implementation of the Agent to Agent protocol for enabling communication and interoperability between AI agents.
 <br/><br/>
-The A2A (Agent2Agent) protocol is an open standard enabling communication between independent agentic applications.
+The A2A (Agent to Agent) protocol is an open standard enabling communication between independent agentic applications.
 This Ruby gem provides a complete implementation including core data models, JSON-RPC 2.0 messaging, and base classes for building A2A clients and servers.
 </td>
 </tr>
 </table>